The Ash-tree: Publication

 "The Ash-tree" was first published in Ghost Stories of an Antiquary in 1904.
 It was collected again in The Collected Ghost Stories of M. R. James in 1931.
 It has since been anthologised many times.
 In a 1904 letter, James gave the story the title "The Spiders".
 The original manuscript was auctioned by Sotheby's on 9 November 1936.

 Reception

 S. T. Joshi describes "The Ash-tree" as "perhaps the most explicitly grisly" of James' stories.
+The horror historian Robert S. Hadji included "The Ash-tree" on his 1983 list of the most frightening horror stories.

 Adaptations

 On 18 December 1963, "The Ash Tree" was dramatised for The Black Mass, an American anthology series broadcast on KPFA (Berkeley) and KPFK (Los Angeles).
 The series was produced by Eric Bauersfeld.

 In 1975, "The Ash-tree" was adapted by David Rudkin as "The Ash Tree", and was part of the BBC's A Ghost Story for Christmas anthology series.
 It was first broadcast on 23 December 1975 at 11.35 PM.
 The adaptation stars Edward Petherbridge as Sir Richard and Barbara Ewing as the witch, Anne Mothersole.
 It was directed by Lawrence Gordon Clark.

 On 27 December 1986, a television adaptation of "The Ash-tree" aired on BBC2 as part of its Classic Ghost Stories programme.
 The adaptation featured a dramatic reading of the story by Robert Powell, with some scenes depicted by actors.

 In 2000, a dramatized narration of the story with Sir Christopher Lee as James was produced by BBC Scotland as part of the series Christopher Lee's Ghost Stories For Christmas, adapted by Ronald Frame.

 In October 2007, Nunkie Theatre Company toured a one-man show featuring retellings of James's tales, Oh, Whistle ..., comprising Oh, Whistle, and I'll Come to You, My Lad and "The Ash-tree".

 In 2007, BBC Audio released Ghost Stories Volume One, which included "The Ash-tree".

 In 2016, John Reppion and Leah Moore published Ghost Stories of an Antiquary, a graphic novel adaptation of four of James' stories, including "The Ash-tree" (illustrated by Alisdair Wood).

 In 2019, a modern-day audio adaptation written by Matthew Holness and starring Amanda Abbington, Reece Shearsmith, and John Sessions was released by Bafflegab Productions.